The Repeated Miracle: God Hears

 Benjamin Kreps:

-So thank you, Mark, and the leadership team, for your thoughtfulness, your labors, your care for us reflected in the conference each year.
-Thank you, Mark, for your thoughts, and thank you all for checking out the podcast.
+So thank you, Mark, for your encouragement.
+Thank you everyone for checking out the podcast.
 We'll see you here next week.
 Lord willing.
 Bye for now.

 VIDEO TRANSCRIPT